CARV-ICS-FORTH/XHC-OpenMPI/README.md

 The implementations are bundled as components for OpenMPI's `coll` MCA framework.
 More information about them, as well as instruction on how to build and use them, are available inside the respective directories (smhc, xbrc).

+The `osu-micro-benchmarks` directory contains the micro-benchmarks suite used for the experiments in the paper, along with our modifications, as well as some basic settings and usage examples.